 to enhance Integration and Local Development in European rural and mountain regions

 Migration plays a central role in demographic development throughout Europe.
 Although the effects and potentials of migration have already been investigated in some studies for rural regions (Machold et al. 2013; Kasimis 2010 etc.), most research focuses on urban areas.
-In the present project, the focus is on the social and economic impacts of migration processes in rural and mountain regions, which are examined both at the European level and in depth in 13 case studies.
+In the present project, the focus is on the social and economic impacts of migration processes in rural and mountain regions, which are examined both at the European level and in more depth in 13 case studies.

-Status of the project and work 2022
+Status of the project and work 2023

-Start of the project: February 2020
+Start of the project: 02/2020

-End of the project: January 2023
+End of the project: 01/2023